GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Method

-\versionIII{ Consider the distribution shift is controlled by only one mixture component, \ie $k=1$, which is signified by the gating model, we can obtain $ h(\tau_i(\mathcal{G})) = \xi_i(\tau_i(\mathcal{G}))=\xi_i(\mathcal{G})=h(\mathcal{G}) $ for \( i = 0,\ldots,K \).
-This indicates that $h$ automatically produces invariant representations \wrt any one mixture component out of the $K$ mixture components, while the mixture component can still differ across difference instances.
-For clarity, we define $\tau^{(k)}$ as a joint stochastic transform function composed of any $k$ or less transform functions out of the $K$ transform functions.
-We refer to the scenario where $h$ produces invariant representations \wrt $\tau^{(k)}$ as $\tau^{(k)}$-invariance.
-To extend $k$ to higher order ($k>1$), we design objective in Section~\ref{sec:objetive} which enforces $h$ to satisfy to $\tau^{(k)}$-invariance.} Thus, the representations used for the prediction task are invariant to \versionIII{$\tau^{(k)}$}, which further guarantees model generalization \versionIII{under the scope of the distribution shifts covered by $\tau^{(k)}$}.
-Finally, a classifier $\mu$, \eg an MLP, takes the aggregated representation for the prediction task, and we have $f = \mu \circ h$.
+Assuming the distribution shift on an instance is controlled by any single shift component, we have $ h(\tau_i(\mathcal{G})) = \xi_i(\tau_i(\mathcal{G}))\approx\xi_0(\mathcal{G})=h(\mathcal{G}) $ for \( i = 0,\ldots,K \), where $\xi_i(\tau_i(\mathcal{G}))\approx\xi_0(\mathcal{G})$ holds according to Definition~\ref{def}.
+This indicates that $h$ automatically produces referentially invariant representations while allowing heterogeneity across different instances, \eg different shift types or control strengths.
+For clarity, we define $\tau^{(k)}$ as a joint stochastic transform function composed of any $k$ or fewer transform functions out of the $K$ transform functions.
+We refer to the scenario where $h$ produces referentially invariant representations \wrt $\tau^{(k)}$ as $\tau^{(k)}$-invariance.
+To extend $k$ to higher orders ($k>1$), we design the objective in Section~\ref{sec:objetive}, which enforces $h$ to satisfy $\tau^{(k)}$-invariance, ensuring model generalization when multiple shifts exist.
+After that, a classifier $\mu$ takes the aggregated representation from Eq~\ref{eq:encoder} for prediction tasks.
+Thus, we have $f = \mu \circ h$ as the mixture-of-experts model.